laravel/docs/precognition.md

 <a name="validation"></a>
 ## Validation

-With Laravel Precognition, you may create realtime validation experiences for your users without having to duplicate validation rules on the frontend.
+With Laravel Precognition, you may create real-time validation experiences for your users without having to duplicate validation rules on the frontend.
 As an example, lets imagine we have an existing form that creates a user in our system.
 The route that powers this form is using a [form request](/docs/{{version}}/validation#form-request-validation) to house the validation rules:

 ```php
 use Illuminate\Foundation\Http\Middleware\HandlePrecognitiveRequests;